Buddhism and sexuality: Contemporary overview

 There is, in the Buddhist view, nothing uniquely wicked about sexual offenses or failings.
 Those inclined to develop a guilt-complex about their sex-life should realize that failure in this respect is neither more, nor, on the other hand, less serious than failure to live up to any other precept.
 In point of fact, the most difficult precept of all for nearly everybody to live up to is the fourth — to refrain from all forms of wrong speech (which often includes uncharitable comments on other people's real or alleged sexual failings!)...What precisely, then, does the Third Precept imply for the ordinary lay Buddhist?
 Firstly, in common with all the other precepts, it is a rule of training.
 It is not a "commandment" from God, the Buddha, or anyone else saying: "Thou shalt not..."
 There are no such commandments in Buddhism.
 It is an undertaking by you to yourself, to do your best to observe a certain type of restraint, because you understand that it is a good thing to do.
 This must be clearly understood.
 If you don't think it is a good thing to do, you should not undertake it.
 If you do think it is a good thing to do, but doubt your ability to keep it, you should do your best, and probably, you can get some help and instruction to make it easier.
 If you feel it is a good thing to attempt to tread the Buddhist path, you may undertake this and the other precepts, with sincerity, in this spirit.

 The Buddha's teaching arises out of a wish for others to be free from dukkha.
 According to the doctrine he taught, freedom from suffering involves freedom from sexual desires and the training (Pali: sikkha) to get rid of the craving involves to a great extent abstaining from those desires.

 Monastic Buddhism

-Those who practice Buddhism as ordained monks and nuns are required to be celibate.
-Japanese schools of Buddhism are sometimes regarded as an exception, but non-celibate Japanese clergy can not be considered "monks" in the true sense, as they undergo no ordination under the Vinaya.
+Those who practice Buddhism as ordained monks and nuns are strictly mandated to remain celibate.
+Japanese schools of Buddhism are sometimes erroneously regarded as an "exception".
+Modern Japanese clergy cannot be considered "monks" in any true sense, as they undergo no ordination under the Vinaya.